A Man of God: Profile of Dr. Mark L. Bailey

 “God again has provided Dallas Seminary with sterling leadership,” Mr. Underwood said.
 “Mark Bailey’s dedication to God and his devotion to this school continue the tradition of constantly lifting the bar as we send Bible-literate Christian leaders into the world.”
 The announcement came after prayerful deliberation, a nationwide search, and a unanimous decision by the board.

 In addition to teaching and serving in administrative roles at Dallas Seminary, Dr. Bailey has served in pastoral roles for the past twenty years.
 As such, he carries on the school’s tradition of presidential leadership combined with senior pastoral experience.
-Brian Jamison (MA[BS], 1998) and his family attended Faith Bible Church in DeSoto, Texas, during their years of theological training before moving to Kenya as missionaries.
+Rick Jamison* (MA[BS], 1998) and his family attended Faith Bible Church in DeSoto, Texas, during their years of theological training before moving to Africa as missionaries.
 They appreciated their time of growth under Dr. Bailey’s leadership.
-“I thoroughly enjoyed listening to him,” said Heather Jamison, author of Reclaiming Intimacy, who attended classes at DTS for several years.
+“I thoroughly enjoyed listening to him,” said Susan Jamison,* who attended classes at DTS for several years.
 “I liked to hear him preach because he always brought the cultural background into his messages—information you wouldn’t know without going to Israel yourself.”

 Going to Israel has been on Dr. Bailey’s priority list each year since 1983, stemming from a deep love for the land where Jesus lived.
 A cabinet in his office displays pottery he has collected on his numerous trips, many of which he has led.
 “I’ve been with him in the Holy Land eight or nine times,” said Greg Hatteberg, director of Admissions and assistant secretary to the faculty.
 “Repeatedly I’ve seen his unique ability to recognize someone’s gifts and then come alongside him or her to help develop them, while encouraging and motivating that person.”